Uljay Qutlugh Khatun

 Uljay Qutlugh Khatun (الجای قتلق خاتون; born 14 March 1297) (lit.
 "Queen Uljay Qutlugh), also Öljei Qutlugh, Oljai Kutlugh or Uljaki, was a Mongol princess, and empress consort of the Ilkhanate as the principal wife of Abu Sa'id Bahadur Khan.

 Early life

 Uljay Qutlugh Khatun was born on 14 March 1297 at Shehraban.
 She was the only daughter of Ghazan Khan.
 Her mother was Bulughan Khatun, the daughter of Otman, and granddaughter of Obetay Nuyun of the Qonqirut tribe.
 Bulughan married Ghazan in October 1295, after both of them converted to Islam.
 Uljay had a younger full brother named Alju, who died in infancy.

 Marriages

 Bistam

 On 17 September 1303, Ghazan betrothed Uljay to Bistam, the eldest son of Ghazan's younger brother Öljaitü Khan.
 The marriage took place on 12 January 1305, when Uljay was seven.
-By marrying Ghazan's only surviving child to his eldest son, Öljaitu wished to consolidate his position as well as his successor, as heir to Ghazan's legacy.
+By marrying Ghazan's only surviving child to his eldest son, Öljaitu wished to consolidate his position as well as that of his successor, as heir to Ghazan's legacy.